dantech0xff/dantech0xff/README.md

 ## 💡 Quote of the Day

-> "Humor isn't for everyone.
-It's only for people who want to have fun, enjoy life, and feel alive."
+> "Before software can be reusable it first has to be usable."
 >
-> — *Anne Wilson Schaef*
+> — *Ralph Johnson*